Dev8683/pvsneslibwiki/Community-FAQ.md

 ### <a name="CommonErrorsSection_9"/>Font system doesn't work with some background mode

 The output system is only available for **BG_MODE1**.
 If you need it in other mode, you need to develop it.

+### <a name="CommonErrorsSection_10"/>How to build tcc 816 provided with PVSneslib sources ?

+Go to tcc-65816 directory, then execute **./configure** command to create the config.mak file.
+If you are on windows and get an error like "'.' is not recognized as an internal or external command", you probably need to execute the **sh** command before.
+After this command, you can build tcc by doing : **make 816-tcc.exe**

 ## <a name="MapsSection"/>Maps